Reliance Jio adds over 79 lakh mobile subscribers in March: TRAI data | Business

 - India

-India's largest telecom operator Reliance Jio gained over 79 lakh, mobile users, in March, surpassing the combined net adds by rivals Bharti Airtel and Vodafone Idea during the month, according to data released by TRAI on Friday.
+India's largest telecom operator Reliance Jio gained over 79 lakh mobile users in March, comfortably surpassing the combined net adds by rivals Bharti Airtel and Vodafone Idea during the month, according to data released by TRAI on Friday.

-While Bharti Airtel added 40.5 lakh, wireless users, Vodafone Idea gained 10.8 lakh customers during March (as compared to the previous month).
+Bharti Airtel added 40.5 lakh wireless users, and interestingly Vodafone Idea gained 10.8 lakh customers during March (compared to the previous month).

-Reliance Jio added 79.18 lakh, wireless subscribers, in March, taking its customer base to about 42.29 crore.
+Reliance Jio added a staggering 79.18 lakh wireless subscribers in March, taking its customers base to about 42.29 crore.
+Jio had topped net additions in February also -- the Mukesh Ambani-led company had added over 42 lakh users at that time.
+According to March data released by TRAI on Friday, Airtel's user base swelled to 35.23 crore as on March 2021.
+Vodafone Idea added 10.8 lakh subscribers in March, as its customer base jumped to 28.37 crore.

-Notably, Vodafone Idea added 10.8 lakh subscribers in March, as its customer base jumped to 28.37 crore.
+The monthly subscriber data by Telecom Regulatory Authority of India (TRAI) showed that the total number of telephone subscribers in India increased to 120.1 crore at the end of March 2021, a monthly growth rate of 1.12 per cent.

-According to the monthly subscriber data by the Telecom Regulatory Authority of India (TRAI), the total number of telephone subscribers in India increased to 120.1 crore at the end of March 2021, a monthly growth rate of 1.12 per cent.
+''The monthly growth rates of urban and rural telephone subscription were 0.92 per cent and 1.37 per cent, respectively during the month of March 2021,'' TRAI said in a statement.
+The total wireless subscribers increased to 118 crore at the end of March, logging monthly growth rate of 1.13 per cent.
+Wireless subscription in urban areas increased to 64.5 crore at the end of March and that in rural areas rose to 53.5 crore during the same period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)